From the Covenant of Works to the Covenant of Grace

 The distance between God and the creature is so great, that although reasonable creatures do owe obedience to him as their creator, yet they could never have attained the reward of life but by some voluntary condescension on God’s part, which he hath been pleased to express by way of covenant.

-The distance between God and the creature is also called the distinction Creator/creature.
+The distance between God and the creature is also called the Creator/creature distinction.
 This distinction and distance is so great that it is impossible for man to merit anything from God.
 The confession backs this view of the impossibility for man in his natural standing before God to merit anything by two biblical passages: Luke 17:10 and Job 35:7–8.
 God owes nothing to man and man owes everything to God.
 But by way of a covenant, God condescends to remunerate the obedience of man by eternal life.
 This is what paragraph 1 refers to by recalling the covenant of works that was presented in chapter 6.

 What is the Covenant of Grace?